Azure/azure-webjobs-sdk-extensions/README.md

 The above messages are fully declarative, but you can also set the message properties in your job function code (e.g. add message attachments, etc.).
 For more information on the SendGrid binding, see the [SendGrid samples](https://github.com/Azure/azure-webjobs-sdk-extensions/blob/master/src/ExtensionsSample/Samples/SendGridSamples.cs).

-###Error Notifications###
+###ErrorTrigger###

-An **error notification trigger** that allows you to annotate functions so they'll be automatically called by the runtime when errors occur.
+An **error trigger** that allows you to annotate functions to be automatically called by the runtime when errors occur.
+This allows you to set up email/text/etc. notifications to alert you when things are going wrong with your jobs.
 Here's an example function that will be called whenever 10 errors occur within a 30 minute sliding window (throttled at a maximum of 1 notification per hour):

 ```csharp
 public static void ErrorMonitor(